Convexity Not Required: Estimation of Smooth Moment Condition Models: Introduction

 \section{Introduction}

 The Generalized and Simulated Method of Moments (GMM, SMM) are commonly used to estimate structural Economic models.
-To find these estimates, modern computer software provides researchers with a large set of free and non-free numerical optimizers, which, after inputting some tuning parameters, return a guess for the parameters of interest.
-Graduate level Econometric textbooks describe the sampling properties of the estimator but often only dedicate a short section, or paragraph, to the methods used to find the estimates.\footnote{ \citet[Ch 6.4]{davidson2004}, \citet[Ch10]{wooldridge2010}, and \citet[Ch 7.5]{hayashi2011} give an overview and references, \citet[Ch10]{cameron2005} gives a comprehensive list of methods. \citet{hansen2022a} does not cover the topic, \citet[Ch12]{hansen2022b} covers several methods.
-The handbook chapter by \citet{quandt1983} gives an in-depth overview of several methods.} A number of authors have pointed out the lack of robustness of some of these methods in empirical settings, see for instance \citet{mccullough2003}, \citet{stokes2004} or \citet{knittel2014}.
-A simple way to make the estimation more robust is to use a combination of methods in the hope that where one fails, another might succeed.
+To find estimates, modern computer software provides researchers with a large set of free and non-free numerical optimizers, which, after inputting some tuning parameters, return a guess for the parameters of interest.
+While sampling properties of estimators are often derived, their practical implementation often receives a less detailed treatment.
+There is now a vast literature on statistical learning with a convex loss function, using stochastic gradient-descent.
+However, these results need not directly apply to GMM, as it often involves non-convex minimizations.
+A number of authors have pointed out the lack of robustness of off-the-shelf methods, and \citet{knittel2014} illustrate this in the context of demand estimation.
+This is perhaps not surprising since non-convex optimization is subject to a curse of dimensionality \citep[][Section 2]{andrews1997} and becomes increasingly challenging when the number of parameters is moderate or large.

-First, to better understand the issue at hand, a survey of papers published in the American Economic Review between 2016 and 2018 that compute a GMM or related estimator gives some insights into empirical practice.\footnote{The related estimators considered here include the Minimum Distance (MD), Simulated Method of Moments (SMM), and Indirect Inference (II) estimators.} Quantitatively, it highlights the most widely used optimizers and the dimension of a typical estimation problem.
-An overview of the most popular algorithms and a review of their known local/global convergence properties are given.
-Qualitatively, authors often comment on the challenge of estimation due to the non-convexity of the sample GMM objective function.
-Methods like gradient-descent or quasi-Newton are essentially absent from our survey, not too surprisingly as these are convex optimizers.